Children’s Vision

 Visual Processing Assessment

-We take a holistic approach to ensure that your child has the strength and stamina to keep up with all the visual demands placed on them.
+School, sports, and daily activities all place visual demands on a child’s eyes.
+We take a comprehensive approach to ensure your child has the visual strength and stamina to keep up with these demands, no matter how busy their day gets.

 Improve All Aspects of Visual Performance